getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/upload-source-maps.md

 ## Step 2: Create a Release & Upload Source Maps

 Now we can invoke the `sentry-cli` to let Sentry know we have a new release and upload the project's source maps to it.
-- You can set a custom release version to suit your delivery processes or let the Sentry CLI calculate and generate a version.
+- You can set a custom release version to suit your delivery processes or let the Sentry CLI propose a version.
 - To build the `sentry-react-demo` project, we use the `react-scripts` package that also generates source maps under _./build/static/js/_

 1. In the Makefile, add a new environment variable for the release version, utilizing Sentry CLI to propose the version value